rust-lang/rfcs/text/0000-cfg-path-version.md

 [stability_stagnation]: https://blog.rust-lang.org/2014/10/30/Stability.html
 [what_is_rust2018]: https://blog.rust-lang.org/2018/07/27/what-is-rust-2018.html

-A core tenant of Rust's story is
+A core tenet of Rust's story is
 [*"stability without stagnation"*][stability_stagnation].
 We have made great strides sticking to this story while continuously improving the language and the community.
 This is especially the case with